yoshida-lab/XenonPy/docs/source/tutorial/1-dataset.rst

     ``pkl.z_``      joblib.load         common pickled files
     ==============  ==================  =============================

-The default load is ``dataframe``.
+The default loader is ``dataframe``.
 This means that if you want to load a pandas.DataFrame object, you can omit the ``dataframe``.
-The following code exactly do the same work as showed at above:
+The following code exactly do the same work as explained above:

     >>> dataset.data1

-You can also specific the default loader by setting the ``backend`` parameter:
+You can also specify the default loader by setting the ``backend`` parameter:

     >>> dataset = Dataset('set1', 'set2', backend='csv')
     >>> dataset.data1  # this will load '/set1/data1.csv'